Up to 60% off sofas & mattresses — limited‑time deals.

 What should I measure to avoid delivery failure?

-Measure every doorway and hallway on the route, including diagonal clearance, and compare to both sofa and boxed dimensions.
+Measure every doorway, hallway, stairwell, and turn on the route, including diagonal clearance, and compare those numbers with the sofa and boxed dimensions.
+Start with how to measure a sofa for a doorway.

 What construction detail matters most on extra wide sofas?